mortar-works/mortar-website/src/site/use-cases/reducing-school-exclusions-in-cheshire.md

 order: 3
 ---

-The impact of a school exclusion is enormous and  Community Navigation Platform enables Hackney Council's culture and public health team to work together to reach and connect with older residents, in particular those living alone.
-Residents are engaged with tailored community and cultural sector touchpoints, and consistent information in accessible formats; all monitored and powered by our Hoop'd platform to drive more effective early interventions.
+The impact of a school exclusion is enormous.
+The increasing rates of exclusion and the inequality associated with exclusion rates amongst certain groups of young people is a national problem.
+Local areas need flexible support in the design and delivery of an effective evidence-led response.
+The Directory of What Works offers schools and local authorities a service and set of design principles for building better pathways for young people at risk of exclusion, combining the use of data with local knowledge and lived experience, and standardising data-sharing practices.

 <section>
   <h2>Modules</h2>